MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-apply-read-unread-setting.md

 - Exchange Online
 search.appverid: MET150
 ---
-# Unable to apply read setting to public folders
+# Can't apply read setting to public folders in Exchange Online

 ## Symptoms

-In Exchange admin center, when you select the **Apply the read and unread setting to this folder and all its subfolders** check box on a parent public folder, you receive the following error message:
+In the Exchange admin center (EAC), when you select the **Apply the read and unread setting to this folder and all its subfolders** check box on a parent public folder, you receive the following error message:

 > The operation couldn't be performed because '\public folder identity' couldn't be found.